Type and hit ENTER

 Beautiful?
 Super fit?
 All the gear?
 Young?

-Quite possibly outdoor influencers do not look like the crazy-haired middle-aged woman at the top of this post.
+Quite possibly outdoor influencers do not look like the middle-aged woman at the top of this post.

 Even in 2015, I didn’t look like what I would call the archetypal influencer.
 I was already in my forties, scared of heights, and desperately trying to find plus-size outdoor gear.
 I didn’t make any money with my blogging and social media work but was sent enough walking boots and waterproof jackets to stock our outdoor education cupboard.